smith/jesyll/README.markdown

 Source items define a JSON object, which is then expanded into a JSON Template.
 There more than one template expansion.

-Suppose you have a file called: 2009-10-28-Welcome-to-my-Nightmare.textfile with the contents "Welcome!"
+Suppose you have a file called: `2009-10-28-Welcome-to-my-Nightmare.textile` with the contents "Welcome!"

 This defines a source item:

     { "date" :       "2009-10-28",
       "title":       "Welcome to my Nightmare",
       "body" :       "Welcome!"
+      "source-type": "textile",
     }

 You can also define metadata in the "front matter" of the file, like this:

     ---
     date:      2009-10-28
     author:    Alice
     title:     A different title
     published: no
-$layout:   pretty    # This doc will get expanded with __layouts/pretty.jsont
+    $layout:   pretty    # This doc will be expanded with __layouts/pretty.jsont
     ---
     Welcome!

 This defines a source item:

     { "date"  : "2009-10-28",
       "author": "Alice"
       "title" : "A different title",
       "body"  : "Welcome!"
     }

 Notice the $layout attribute is not part of the source item.
 It is used by the Jesyll engine rather than by JSON Template.